 - Strategy and portfolio reviews

 - Strategy advising

 - Health and Nutrition

 - Social Protection

-Before joining Mathematica in 2009, Smith held positions at Abt Associates Inc. and the World Bank, among others.
+Before joining Mathematica, Smith held positions at Abt Associates, the World Bank, the Population Council, and UNICEF.
 She has published in several peer-reviewed journals, including American Economic Journal: Applied Economics, Academic Pediatrics, Journal of Aging & Health, and Social Science & Medicine.
-Smith holds a Ph.D. in public policy and an M.P.A. from Princeton University.
+Smith holds a Ph.D. and an M.P.A. from Princeton University.

 Bihar, India: Measurement Learning and Evaluation for the Family Health Initiative

 This eight-year evaluation documented and tested promising pregnancy prevention approaches in seven sites across the United States, each of which implemented a different program.

 Rockefeller Foundation: Transforming Health Systems Initiative (THS)